reductstore/homepage/_posts/2022-06-29-reduct-cpp-v0.6.0.md

 ## Data Streaming

-Now you can write and read data by chunks:
+Now you can write and read data in chunks:

 ```cpp